2017 Barcelona attacks: Domestic

-Mossos d'Esquadra, the police force of Catalonia, launched Operation Cage to locate the perpetrators.
+Around 18:00 on the 17th, 1 hour after the attack, Mossos d'Esquadra (police force of Catalonia), activated operation 'Cronos', after confirming the perpetrators had fled the attack site.
+The operation mobilized all police officers implementing mandatory 12-hour shifts, established police checkpoints at all exit routes of Barcelona, borders and strategic points over Catalonia (also known as operation Cage), established permanent police presence at critical points, activated all specialized units of the force and centralized police command.

 All public events in Barcelona were cancelled, and both Carles Puigdemont, the President of the Generalitat of Catalonia, and Ada Colau, the Mayor of Barcelona, cancelled their holidays to return to the city and take part in crisis management.
 Likewise, Prime Minister of Spain Mariano Rajoy cancelled his holidays and travelled to Barcelona with the Spanish Deputy Prime Minister, Soraya Sáenz de Santamaría, and Juan Ignacio Zoido, the Spanish Minister of the Interior.
 Spain declared three days of mourning.

 The day after the attacks, a minute's silence led by King Felipe VI, Catalan president Carles Puigdemont, and Barcelona mayor Ada Colau was observed at Plaça de Catalunya, which ended with applause and chants of "No tinc por" ("I am not afraid").
 During the following days candles and flowers were left at the Joan Miró mosaic at La Rambla, in memory of the victims.
 The King and Queen also left a wreath in the name of the Crown.